Data Collection and Enrichment Methodology

 | 2025+ | EU Pay Transparency Directive | European salary data improving |

-Canaria maintains a Company Data Platform (CDP) of 28.5M companies, enriching each job posting with industry, employee count, headquarters location, revenue, and founding year.
-Company matching uses fuzzy name resolution with strict quality controls.
+Canaria maintains a company database of 28.5M companies, enriching each job posting with industry, employee count, headquarters location, revenue, and founding year.
+Company entity resolution uses a hybrid approach combining fuzzy name matching, domain/URL matching, LinkedIn company ID joins, and ML-based resolution to achieve 90-95% match accuracy while keeping false merge rates below 1%.

 | Metric | Value |